katcipis/qconsp15/notes/architecting-for-high-load.md

 * [NUMA](http://en.wikipedia.org/wiki/Non-uniform_memory_access)
 * Detailed explanation of how SSD works :-)

-Everything made since the idea was to lay down a basis to explain how Aerospike can be totally awesome and faster than anything :P.
+The presentation job was to lay down a basis to explain how Aerospike can be totally awesome and faster than anything :P.

 Of course there is a desire to sell stuff, but some things seems to be really different about Aerospike.